-Writing a research paper in APA is a daunting task that many college students struggle with.
-However, good websites for research papers make it look so easy to write such papers.
-This article takes you through how you can write an awesome research paper in APA Format.
+This article takes you through how you can write an excellent research paper in APA citation Format.
 When writing in APA, your paper should include four major sections, including;

 - Title Page